avacarr/Indeed-Scraper-ui/README.md

 # Indeed-Scraper
- # Marvel-Wiki
-  > SEI - Software Engineering Project 3
+  > SEI - Software Engineering Project 4
-  > Created By: Alex Carr, Damian Fletcher, Eric Pettaway, Jeremy Currier
+  > Created By: Alex Carr

-### Marvel Wiki
+### Indeed-Scraper
-  Our team is planning on creating a Wikipedia of the Marvel Universe.
-We plan to utilize the Marvel API found on [a link](https://www.marvel.com/)
+  The concept behind this is to create a smart searchf for indeed job opportunities based on some information entered by a user.

 ### MVP